datacamp/funneljoin/README.md

 which showcases how to use funneljoin analyze questions and answers on StackOverflow.

-Funneljoin was developed at [DataCamp](https://www.datacamp.com/) by Anthony Baker, David Robinson, and Emily Robinson and continues to be maintained primarily by Emily.

 ## Installation

 You can install this package from CRAN: